rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 You can also use ctrl+tab just like in Windows.

-Finally, you can use the dock to open applications that you have pinned to it.
+Finally, you can use the dock to open applications that you have pinned to it and switch to an open application.

 ----------------------------------------------------------------